nodecopter/nodecopter.com/organizing.md

 Please refer to the [purchase](#purchase) section regarding tips for buying your drones and parts.

-<h3 id="budget-travel-and-lodging"><a href="budget-travel-and-lodging">Travel and Lodging</a></h3>

-Your event should pay travel and lodging for:

-* Your overseeing organizer (you need one if this is your first event)
-* [Core copter](/core) members, if one of them wants to attend

-This is a gentlemen's agreement, so exceptions can be made depending on your budget and circumstances.

 <h3 id="budget-example"><a href="#budget-example">Example Budget</a></h3>

 To give you an idea of what the total budget for an event could look like,